-States without a recognition act rely on the common law.
+States without a recognition act rely on the common law, influenced by the Restatement (Third) of Foreign Relations Law of the United States.
 In some states, the recognition statute expressly provides that common law principles remain available to support recognition.
 See, e.g., Del.
 Code Ann. tit.
 10, § 4807 ("This chapter does not prevent the recognition under principles of comity or otherwise of a foreign-country judgment not within the scope of [the statute]").

 The common law follows the guidelines established by the leading federal case on recognition and enforcement of foreign judgments, Hilton v.
 Guyot, 159 U.S. 113 (1895).
 In Hilton, the Supreme Court held that the recognition and enforcement of foreign judgments is primarily based on principles of international comity.
 Accordingly, "where there has been opportunity for a full and fair trial abroad before a court of competent jurisdiction, conducting the trial upon regular proceedings, after due citation or voluntary appearance of the defendant, and under a system of jurisprudence likely to secure an impartial administration of justice", the merits of the case "should not, in an action brought in this country upon the judgment, be tried afresh".
 Id. at 202-03.
-Many states also look to common law principles reflected in the Restatement (Third) of Foreign Relations Law, which is broader than the Model Acts and not limited to money judgments.